 Semper Opera House and Dresden Castle as neighbours

 While walk around the city, you can park your car in the hotel's own underground car park.
 If you arrive by train, you can reach the Hyperion Hotel Dresden am Schloss from the main train station in ten minutes by taxi.
-Upon arrival, you will receive the free Dresden Card.
-This gives you 20% off when visiting the city’s cultural institutions.

 The “Grüne Gewölbe” at Dresden Castle shows the treasure house of the Wettin princes from the Renaissance to Classicism.
 The exhibition is divided into the historic “Grüne Gewölbe” and the new “Grüne Gewölbe”.
 The historical part, for which there are only a limited number of tickets, presents around 3,000 exhibits against a historic backdrop on magnificent tables in the castle vault.
 The new part shows a modern treasure house museum, including works by the court sculptor Balthasar Permoser and the court goldsmith Johann Melchior Dinglinger.
 Dresden Castle is located directly opposite the Hyperion Hotel Dresden am Schloss.